Reschivon/AutoForge/README.md

 - DONE function parameters should be added to first IN

 (Better use discrimination)
-- in for loop comprehensions, the iteration variable is not USE
+- DONE in for loop comprehensions, the iteration variable is not USE
-- function call name is not a USE
+- DONE function call name is not a USE
-- properly parse self.xxx (attribute)
+- DONE properly parse self.xxx (attribute)
+- DONE Handle matching for nested attributes self vs self.x
+- DONE lambda captures (pain)
+- DONE lambdas in gernal (pain)

 ## Install
 You need Python >= 3.9, but the code you're feeding in can be any valid Python 3 code.
 You also need `libcst` installed, which is on `pypi`